anyachai/group10_assignment5/README.md

 Rock1.mtl
 Rock-Texture-Surface.jpg

 Once you have confirmed that you have all of these files, hit the run button to see the animation.
+The animation may take a few seconds to start depending on the condition of your computer.